-- The Vaucanson library is a C++ library that implements objects for automata, rational expressions, as well as algorithms on these objects.
-This library is generic, in the sense that it makes it possible to write an algorithm once and apply it to different types of automata.
-However this genericity is achieved in a way that should not cause any slowdown at runtime: because the type of the automaton manipulated is known at compile time, compiling an algorithm will generate code that is almost as efficient as an algorithm written specifically for this type of automaton. - TAF-Kit is a command-line interface to the library that allows user to execute VAUCAN-SON's algorithms without any knowledge of C++.
-Because the VAUCANSON library needs to know the type of automata at compile time, the TAF-KIT interface has been instantiated for a predefined set of common automaton types.
+- The VAUCANSON library is a C++ library that implements objects for automata, rational expressions, as well as algorithms on these objects.
+This library is written under the static genericity paradigm. - TAF-Kit is a command-line interface to the library that allows user to execute VAUCAN-SON's algorithms without any knowledge of C++ nor of VAUCANSON API.
+This interface is instantiated for a predefined set of commonly used automaton types.